-The draft financial statements on pages 1 to 94 were authorised for issue on the 5th July 2024 and the audited financial statements were authorised for issue on 27th February 2025.
+The draft financial statements on pages 1 to 97 were authorised for issue on the 26th June 2025.

 Statement of Movement in Reserves (Group)

 The movement in the year on the different reserves held by the Group is shown in this statement.
 This is analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
 The 'surplus or (deficit) on the provision of services' line shows the true economic cost of providing the Group's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
 These are different from the statutory amounts required to be charged to the general fund balance for council tax setting purposes.
 The 'net increase/(decrease) before transfers (to)/from earmarked reserves' line shows the statutory general fund balance before any discretionary transfers to or from earmarked reserves undertaken by the Group.